 Failure to submit an independent medical opinion or not having your full service and medical records reviewed is also a common mistake when submitting a disability benefits application to the VA.
 Omission of these supporting documents by the VSO means that the VA relies on their own doctors to give a medical opinion about the status of your condition, and these people have no incentive to support your claims of disability.

 How a Disability Benefits Attorney can Help

 If a VSO screwed up your application for benefits, a disability benefits attorney can help.
-A lawyer can review your initial application, apply for all relevant extensions, and ensure that all evidence and documentation is submitted for your claim.
+A lawyer can review your initial application, apply for all relevant extensions, and ensure that all evidence and documentation are submitted for your claim.
 If the claim is still denied, which is often the case, a lawyer will help you navigate the appeals process and make the best possible arguments for why you deserve the disability benefits you need.

 Call or Contact an Attorney Today

-If you believe that a VSO screwed up your application for disability benefits, call or contact a local disability benefits attorney in your area today to learn more about your legal options.
+If you believe a VSO screwed up your application for disability benefits, call or contact a local disability benefits attorney in your area today to learn more about your legal options.